AlGepe/OmniSnippets_JS/docs/stdCustomJS/intro.rst

 Advanced
 --------

-This are usages of customJS that go further to create effectively new functionality.
-Each function is still used for what it was intended but with some clever tricks we can squeeze a bit more functionality out of them.
-Some even require usage of strange javascript functions.
+This are usages of customJS that go further, and effectively create new functionalities.
+Each function is still used for what it was intended but with some clever tricks we can get new features from them.
+Some even require usage of strange javascript functions but in general they are just a combination of those used in the **Basics** section.

 .. toctree::
     :maxdepth: 1